neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

-The first thing typically done prior to acquiring data is to create the folders that the data will be stored in.
+The first thing typically done prior to acquiring data is to create the folders it will be stored in.
-**datashuttle** can be used to quickly create the standardised project folders in which to store the acquired data.
+**datashuttle** can be used to quickly create standardised project folders for this purpose, with live-validation to ensure no errors creep in.
-Using **datashuttle** as apposed to manual creation or using custom scripts ensures that no formatting errors creep in.

-At the end of the data acquisition session, **datashuttle** transfers the newly acquired data to a central storage machine to be backed up.
+Then, the important part, acquiring the actual data (hoping the animals and their brain's do what you want them to!). **datashuttle** plays no role in the acquisition process, its job so far was to simply create the standardised project folders.

+Once the data is collected, it is usually moved to a central storage machine and collated with other project data.
+This might typically be done by manually dragging and dropping, or a custom transfer script.
+**datashuttle** you to transfer project folders after acquisition at the click of a button, or with a single function call.

 Later on in the experiment, you may want to transfer only a subset of data from the central machine to separate computer for analysis.
 For exampe,